suite22/blog/_posts/2022-10-11-oregonian-charter-reform-response.md

 [![The Charter Commissions Public Process](/assets/oregonian-charter-reform/charter-review-public-process.png)](https://www.portland.gov/omf/charter-review-commission/proposedballotmeasure)

-The editorial board claims the proposal's "model is built on highly optimistic assumption[s]" when in fact it is this fanciful wish for a better alternative that endangers any hopes of fixing the problems with city government.
+The editorial board claims the proposal's "model is built on highly optimistic assumption[s]" when in fact it is this fanciful wish for a better alternative that endangers our chance at fixing the problems with city government.
 Voters do not have (and should not) have an option to vote for either:

 A) The Charter Commissions proposal or